wp-plugins/zemanta/readme.txt

 === Related Posts, Tags and Images by Zemanta ===
 Contributors: zemanta, andddd
-Tags: related, posts, related posts, related posts thumbnails, images, tags, keywords, seo, related content, widget, plugin, popular posts
+Tags: related, posts, related posts, related posts thumbnails, images, tags, keywords, seo, related content, widget, plugin, popular posts, similar posts
 Requires at least: 2.8
 Tested up to: 3.4
 Stable Tag: 1.2.1

-Zemanta finds related posts, images, links and tags while you write your post.
-Just pick and choose which posts you like with a single click!
+Zemanta finds related posts, images and tags while you write your post.
+Pick and choose which posts you like with a single click!

 == Description ==

-Zemanta recommends **related posts**, images, links, and tags from both your blog and our network of over 500,000 blogs.
+Zemanta recommends **related posts**, images, links, and tags from both your blog and our index of over 500,000 blogs.
 You save time, increase your SEO, and become a member of our network of over 120,000 bloggers.

 Zemanta offers you:

 * **Related posts**: Zemanta will recommend related posts from all of your blogs - just click on "My Sources"
 * **Increasing your authority**: Increase your authority by linking to most authoritative related posts on your topic (good for SEO).
-* **Related Images**: Use related images from suggestions right in the sidebar while you write.
+* **Related Images**: Use related images right from the sidebar while you write.
 Images are free to use and proper credits are added by default.
-* **Your own images**: Connect your Instagram & Flickr accounts and insert your images directly through Zemanta.
+* **Your own images**: Connect your Instagram & Flickr accounts and insert your images!
-* **In-Text Links**: Link keywords to relevant sources that help your readers understand your writing.
+* **In-Text Links**: Link keywords to relevant sites and posts that help your readers understand your writing.
 * **Tag Suggestions**: Optimize your posts with SEO friendly tags that Zemanta recommends.
 * **Link Love**: Link to other bloggers' that we recommend and in turn, we'll recommend your posts to other bloggers in the same way.
 Then find out how much love (links, tweets, likes) each of your posts received via Zemanta Dashboard.
 * **Affiliate Support**: If you are are a member of either the Amazon or Fashion Traffic Affiliate program, you can connect your account using Zemanta and easily insert links and images that are automatically tagged with your affiliate ID.